-There are no new features or enhancements to existing features in Junos OS Release 21.4R2 and 21.4R1 for Junos Fusion for Provider Edge.
+There are no new features or enhancements to existing features in Junos OS Release 21.4R1 for Junos fusion for provider edge.

-There are no changes in behavior and syntax in Junos OS Releases 21.4R2 or 21.4R1 for Junos Fusion for Provider Edge.
+There are no changes in behavior and syntax in Junos OS Release 21.4R1 for Junos fusion for provider edge.

-There are no known limitations in hardware and software in Junos OS 21.4R2 for Junos fusion for provider edge.
+There are no known limitations in hardware and software in Junos OS 21.4R1 for Junos fusion for provider edge.